Financial

 How To Become a CFP

-If you want to know how to become a CFP (Certified Financial Planner), it starts with understanding the education requirements.
-A CFP needs to complete the right education first.
-Along with education, you will need to pass the right exams.
+If you want to become a CFP (Certified Financial Planner), you need to understand the education requirements.
+First, you need to complete the right education.
+Then, you will need to pass the right exams.
 Experience is also necessary to gain access to the top certified financial planner positions.

 How To Become a CFP